Cold Meat (film): Production

 Production of the film began in early 2023.
 It is Drouin's filmmaking debut.
 It was filmed in only thirteen days, in Prince George, British Columbia.
 It is Paris-based WTFilms' second collaboration with UK production company Featuristic Films, after working together on James Kermack's action thriller Knuckledust in 2020.
 The film was previewed at the FrightFest Film Festival in the United Kingdom on August 27, 2023.

 Reception

 Cold Meat has a rating of 92% on Rotten Tomatoes and became a global hit.
 Particularly, it was praised for its tension between the two lead characters, acting, and the "uneasy element to everything (David) says that makes the film tick."
 At the Portuguese film festival Fantasporto in 2024, Sébastien Drouin won an award for best screenplay for his work on the film.

-On Netflix Latin America, Cold Meat entered the top 10 in 21 countries, propelling the film to the ninth place in the global top 10.
+On Netflix Latin America, Cold Meat entered the top 10 in 21 countries, propelling the film to the ninth place in the Netflix world global top 10.